Gcov

 Gcov is a source code coverage analysis and statement-by-statement profiling tool.
 Gcov generates exact counts of the number of times each statement in a program is executed and annotates source code to add instrumentation.
 Gcov comes as a standard utility with the GNU Compiler Collection (GCC) suite.

 The gcov utility gives information on how often a program executes segments of code.
 It produces a copy of the source file, annotated with execution frequencies.
 The gcov utility does not produce any time-based data and works only on code compiled with the GCC suite.
-The manual claims it is not compatible with any other profiling or test coverage mechanism, but it works with llvm-generated files too.
+The manual claims that it is not compatible with any other profiling or test coverage mechanism, but it works with LLVM-generated files too.